Dollar Cost Averaging Investing Strategy & Examples

 In the example above, the investor has $8,000 to invest in stocks.

 In this example, the investor spreads the payment of $1,000 in 8 installments over eight quarters.
-As you can see, when the share price is lower, the investor gets more shares for each $1,000 invested.
+As you can see, the investor gets more shares for each $1,000 invested when the share price is lower.

 When the share price is $7, the investor receives 142 shares for $1,000.
 Also, when the share price is higher at $13, the investor receives only 76.92 shares.

-This means the dollar-cost averaging investor has a profit of 35%, and the lump-sum investor has a gain of 30%.
-Not only that, but the average share price cost is also $9.64 rather than $10 per share.
+This means the dollar cost-averaging investor makes a profit of 35%, and the lump-sum investor makes a gain of 30%.
+The average share price cost is also $9.64 rather than $10 per share.

-So, all things being equal, especially the share price, dollar-cost averaging comes out on top with an improved profit of 3.8%.
+So, all things being equal, especially the share price and dollar cost average come out on top with an improved profit of 3.8%.

 You want to be a successful stock investor but don’t know where to start.